 The Consortium’s ambitious objectives include:

-I chaired the Consortium’s first conference this year, opened by Baroness Julia Neuberger who played a key role in the Consortium’s establishment.
+I chaired the Consortium’s first conference last year, opened by Baroness Julia Neuberger who played a key role in the Consortium’s establishment.
 It was great to hear from members of the public living with cancer who showcased research projects they had been working on with partners and internationally recognised teams and hospices which were awarded for major progress in research activity.
 Partners gave updates on their progress towards meeting the Consortium’s objectives, and researchers presented numerous examples of NIHR Portfolio studies which strive to improve care for patients and their families.
 It was a very productive day and we are already planning the next.

 Professor Emeritus Sam H Ahmedzai

 View Hospice recruitment on the Open Data Platform https://odp.nihr.ac.uk, all you need is an NHS email address to create an account, simply login and click on the first link 'Cluster F Portfolio ODP'.